How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 I once helped a client who wanted to recreate a specific gallery layout from another site.
 Using the inspect tool, we not only identified the theme (it was Divi) but also discovered they were using the Envira Gallery plugin.
 This saved us hours of trial and error with different gallery solutions!

-Another effective method is examining the complete source code of the website:
+Another effective method for how to find what plugins a WordPress site is using involves examining the complete source code:

 - Right-click on an empty area of the website